Warez1864/learning-php/php.md

 Boolean: Booleans are like a switch, it has only two possible values either 1 (true) or 0 (false).
+   * Booleans are often used in conditional testing.
 ```
 <?php
 // Example: